ufal/UMR/tecto2umr/instructions-frame-change.md

 Example:
  - `if(t_lemma:třeba)` ... the condition is applied to the processed node and checks its t_lemma
+ - `if(t_lemma:třeba,potřeba)` ... a list of values may be here
+ - `if(functor:CPHR,t_lemma:třeba,potřeba)` ... conditions on more attributes can be here as well, see below
  - `if(echild.functor:RSTR)` ... the condition is applied to an echild of the processed node and checks its functor

 **C. Negative condition:** One might need specify that NONE of a node's echildren meet some condition - in such case, `no-echild` abbreviation should be used.